 Merit scholarships are those that usually are given basis academic, athletic or artistic merit, in addition to special interests.
 Rewarding and recognising talent is the main purpose of merit-based scholarships.
 They may be given for the full duration of the course, for one year or renewable annually basis the student maintaining a certain academic profile.

-At the graduate level unfortunately not many scholarships are available for international students, however, there are part-time opportunities that can be looked into.
-They key word here would be doing research and taking initiative to tap into what’s there.
+At the graduate level, unfortunately not many scholarships are available for international students, however, there are part-time opportunities that can be looked into.
+The keyword here would be doing research and taking the initiative to tap into what’s there.

 Tuition Fee waiver/Scholarships (Athletic, Need-based & Need-Blind): These are mostly available to exceptional athletes.

 Graduate Assistantship/Resident Assistantship: Similar to the concept of RA and TA; however, these may not be in a student’s primary field of study.
 It could be a job working say in the university gym or student services offices.
 Usually, a monthly fixed stipend would be given bi-monthly or as a monthly paycheck.

 On-campus part-time employment: International students are allowed to work part-time up to 20hrs/week when the session is in progress and full time that is up to 40 hrs/week during vacations.